Mwnesbitt/simpleclue/README.md

 its support for the user as I initially hoped, but I didn't want to get bogged down with sophisticated strategies before I had a soup to nuts working code.
 I've outlined the most important improvements below:

-1. The MapRefinement strategy can be improved.
+1. The MapRefinement class can be improved.
 I'm concerned that I'm leaving information on the table both in the creation of the "known" map and especially in the creation of the "inferrred" map.
 Come up with some scenarios where outside of the program you know that certain information can be concluded and check that the program is capturing those deductions.
 Read online to get good strategies.
 Think about making a while loop that performs internal checks on the map-- what can it learn from itself?